Digging out of credit card debt

 His story shows that even someone whose job it is to help fix people's financial problems can get into trouble — but then can overcome anxiety and shame, and ultimately conquer credit card debt.

 It began with a big dose of honesty.
 In late 2013, he finally admitted to himself that he was on the wrong financial path.

 Then, he searched for and landed a job with a steady paycheck, as a financial planning analyst with an investment advisory firm.
 He previously had relied solely on unpredictable but sometimes hefty commissions as a financial planner.

-Durrenberger's fat commission checks — one month, he scooped up about $8,000 after taxes — had led him to overspend and toss aside his practice of completely paying off his credit card bills each month.
+Durrenberger's fat commission checks from his previous job — one month, he scooped up about $8,000 after taxes — had led him to overspend and toss aside his practice of completely paying off his credit card bills each month.

 “I did — and still do — love the idea of being my own boss and owning my own business, but I admitted to myself that I had tried and failed at that, and needed to make getting out of debt my top priority,” Durrenberger says.